 There are some areas that require intense focus when developing an effective action plan to comply with the General Data Protection Regulation (GDPR) for an organisation.
 These include:

 - Data Processing: before data processing, uphold these inquiries.
 What is the right time to comply with the GDPR?
-When was the GDPR assessment conducted previously or has the company implemented the specific measures regarding processing activities?
-The purpose of the GDPR assessment is to find out the vulnerabilities akin to processing operations and data processing.
+So, when was the GDPR assessment conduct previously or has the company implemented the specific measures regarding processing activities?
+Also the purpose of the GDPR assessment is to find out the vulnerabilities akin to processing operations and data processing.

 - Data Management: this indicates the detailed information regarding all the procedures implemented to tackle data and its management across an organisation.